-- Talk to the Veterinary Manager of the Animal Services Unit - The Veterinary Manager, Animal Services Unit, will be able to advise you on the availability of animals, whether they will be of the appropriate biological status and whether, given the facilities available, they can be appropriately housed.
+- Talk to the Animal Welfare Officer - They are able to advise you on the availability of animals, whether they will be of the appropriate biological status and whether, given the facilities available, they can be appropriately housed.

 - Consult with a statistician - A statistician may assist you in designing the experiment to ensure that the maximum amount of valid information is obtained from the minimum number of animals.

 7. How do I fill in the application form?

 - First, consult the Application Guidelines - The guidelines provide advice on the type of information required by the legislation and by the University ACEC.

 - Allow sufficient time for completion - Completion of the application form will probably take longer than you think.
 Questions contained in the form may raise issues which you have not previously considered and hence may require some investigation.

 - Answer all questions as completely as possible - Because of the legislation, applications have a formal status.
 Applications should be typed and all questions answered.
 If a question is not relevant, please write 'Not Applicable'.